Neilyzp/Hello-world/README.md

 # Hello-world
-This repository is the world
+This repository is about the world